coderartist1/coderartist1/README.md

 - 👋 Hi, I’m @coderartist1
 - 👀 I’m interested in modding and creating video games
-- 🌱 I’m currently learning on how to create my own friday night funkin mod
+- 🌱 I’m currently learning on how to code, and create video game music
 - 💞️ My inspiration are youtubers that create video games and stuff
 - 🎮Games I play: Roblox, FNAF, Friday Night Funkin, and Cookie Run Kingdom (most of the time lol)
 - 🖼️ I love to do art, especially with krita and other drawing apps